guolinliu/token_optimizer/README.md

 uv run claude-gists --list --group --limit 100000
 ```

-Inside the TUI, press `g` to switch between flat and grouped views.
-In grouped
+Inside the TUI, press `g` to switch between flat and grouped views and `c` to
-view, `space`/`enter` folds or unfolds the highlighted project, `f` folds all
+toggle cost-descending order.
+In grouped view, `space`/`enter` folds or unfolds
-projects, and `z` toggles fold all / unfold all.
+the highlighted project, `f` folds all projects, and `z` toggles fold all /
+unfold all.

 `make run` launches the default TUI (`uv run claude-gists`).
 It does not
 currently pass extra CLI arguments, so use `uv run claude-gists ...` directly